ThomasCluzel/mt-correlation-tests/README.md

 This repository contains:
 - a libmt folder: it contains the Mersenne Twister PRNG as a library
+- a libmultivartest folder: it contains C. Ismay's correlation tests
 - a tests folder: it contains unit tests that validate the implementation of Mersenne Twister
 - a mersenne_twister_states folder: it contains status of the PRNG separated by 1000 billion numbers.
 - files that use the tests to test the existence of correlations in sequences of Mersenne Twister